-CITY OF SAN ANTONIO SERVICE PLAN FOR U.S. 281 NORTH CORRIDOR
+EXHIBIT "B" CITY OF SAN ANTONIO

+SERVICE PLAN FOR THE US 281 NORTH RESIDENTIAL AREA

-Introduction
+INTRODUCTION

-The City ("City") of San Antonio, Texas, is making this Service Plan ("Plan") available pursuant to Chapter 43 of the Texas Local Government Code.
-This Plan relates to the annexation by the City of a tract of land ("Annexation Area") known as the U.S. 281 North Corridor.
+The City is making this Service Plan ("Plan") available pursuant to Chapter 43 of the Texas Local Government Code.
+This Plan relates to the annexation by the City of a tract of land ("Annexation Area") known as the US 281 North Residential Area.